sigcsets/sigcse2022/_includes/presentation-how-to-record.md

 * Graphic boarders around your camera
 * Sharing multiple windows at the same time

 you may want to try the open source Open Broadcaster Software (OBS) at [http://obsproject.com](http://obsproject.com), available for Windows, Mac, and Linux.
-OBS does require a lot more configuration and setting up than Zoom, but offers a lot of flexibility and options for free.
-(Just remember that OBS records .mkv files by default.
-To convert to .mp4, use the "Remux Recordings" option in the File menu.)
+OBS does require more configuration and setting up than Zoom, but offers a lot of flexibility and options for free.
+Note that OBS records .mkv files by default.
+To convert to .mp4, use the "Remux Recordings" option in the File menu.

 __Using Powerpoint/Keynote:__